thibmaek/awesome-raspberry-pi/README.md

 - [How To Make a Raspberry Pi Turn on a Lamp with iBeacon™ Technology](http://developer.radiusnetworks.com/2014/04/27/how-to-make-a-raspberry-pi-turn-on-a-lamp-with-an-ibeacon.html) - Good beginners-guide to working with Beacon technology.
 - [Build a $35 Time Capsule](https://raymii.org/s/articles/Build_a_35_dollar_Time_Capsule_-_Raspberry_Pi_Time_Machine.html) - Time Machine Backup Server.
 - [Raspberry Pi Game Console](https://lifehacker.com/how-to-turn-your-raspberry-pi-into-a-retro-game-console-498561192) - How to Build a Raspberry Pi Retro Game Console for $35.
-- [Sending and Visualizing Thermal Data](https://www.griddb.net/en/blog/raspberry-pi-tutorial-sending-thermal-data-to-griddb-via-the-kairosdb-connector/) - Send thermal data to an easily-queryable database and visualize the results.
 - [Docker Swarm with LetsEncrypt](https://aaron.haurwitz.com/#!/posts/raspberry-pi-docker-swarm-with-lets-encrypt) - Clear guidelines on how to set up a cluster with Docker, distributing services with Docker Compose and signing valid SSL certs with Letsencrypt.
 - [DIY Neural Network](http://hackaday.com/2017/06/14/diy-raspberry-neural-network-sees-all-recognizes-some/) - Uses image recognition and Google’s Inception to recognize specific objects.
 - [Turn a Raspberry Pi into a Plex Media Server](https://www.codedonut.com/raspberry-pi/raspberry-pi-plex-media-server/) - Beginners guide to setting up a Plex media server to stream all of your media content.